TAR-21/network/Modern Network Visualization Capabilities.md

-# 2025 Enterprise Report on Red Hat OpenShift Network Observability: A Strategic Analysis of Visualization and Security Solutions
+# A Strategic Analysis of Visualization and Security Solutions

 ## Chapter 1: Executive Summary